 - Always be respectful, especially when disagreeing.

 - Listen to understand, not to respond.
-Make sure you’re not trying to correct people or educate them when they don’t want to be educated; instead, take a timeout and listen to recognize where they’re coming from.
+Make sure you're not trying to correct or educate people when they don't want to be corrected or educated; instead, take a timeout and listen to understand where they're coming from.

 - Develop relationships early on, so that when issues arise, you have that currency.

-“We can be the boots on the ground or the tactical mind in the background.
-Rely on us to manage your engagement activities or incorporate our leaders to train and develop capacity within your own team.” – BRITT RADIUS
+"We can be the boots on the ground or the tactical mind in the background.
+Rely on us to manage your engagement activities or incorporate our leaders to train and develop capacity within your own team." - Dayna Morgan

-We can help in a lot of ways!
-We have a diverse team with an extensive skill set, and our goal is to support teams and to help them with whatever burden they’re experiencing.
-Whether it’s with:
+We can help in many ways!
+We have a diverse team with an extensive skill set, and our goal is to support teams and to help them with whatever burden they're experiencing.
+Whether it's with:

 - Stakeholder engagement